Chart Color Schemes

 Portland faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.8%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 9.8%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.8%).
 Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them, including advanced diplomas (9.5%) and certificates (29.8%).
-Educational participation is high at 25.4%, with 9.4% in primary education, 8.0% in secondary education, and 1.9% pursuing tertiary education.
+Educational participation is high, with 25.4% of residents currently enrolled in formal education, comprising 9.4% in primary, 8.0% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education